 “Guten M…”, she began to reply before realizing how weird it was.
 “Wait.
 You speak German?” she asked.
 “How did you know I would understand?”

-“Whenever you drop something or knock something over, you mutter ‘Scheiße’ under your breath,” Ada responded, a slightly mischievous glint in her eye.
+“Sometimes when you drop something or knock something over, you mutter ‘Scheiße’ under your breath,” Ada responded, a slightly mischievous glint in her eye.

 “Well, it’s been a while,” continued Mildred, “I’ve forgotten quite a lot, but the basics are still there.
 What about you?
 Are you fluent?”